project-sunbird/project-sunbird.github.io/pages/developer-docs/onboarding.md

 ```
 Example
--  username: api-management-test #change this according to user
+-  username: api-management-test #change this according to API consumer
-   groups: "{{ kong_all_consumer_groups }}"  # or array of groups needed for user
+   groups: "{{ kong_all_consumer_groups }}"  # or array of groups needed for API consumer
    state: present
 ```

-3. For the term `groups` in the above example, use the list of whitelisted groups from the following table to decide user access:
+3. For the term `groups` in the above example, use the list of whitelisted groups from the following table to decide API consumer access:

 | Mobile Administrator Group | Mobile App_Group | Mobile Device Group   | Integration Partner Groups | Implementation User Groups |
 |----------------------------|------------------|-----------------------|----------------------------|----------------------------|